How to Deal with Complaints in Healthcare

 In case the situation escalates, ensure that other staff members know where you are holding the meeting.
-Consider whether it may be worth having another staff member, or security, present and position yourself safely, between the complainant and the door.
+Consider whether it may be worth having another staff member (or security) present and position yourself safely, between the complainant and the door.

 Record all complaints, detailing at a minimum:

 Remember that complaints handling is often targeted by accreditation assessors and concise records will be very useful in this situation, especially when an outcome can show an improved process along the way.
-(Suter 2017).

 Remember that complaints are to be expected in all healthcare settings, it is not whether you receive complaints, but how you handle them that reflects your practice.
-Know that there is ample support and resources available to you in the event of receiving a complaint.
+Know that there are ample support and resources available to you in the event of receiving a complaint.

 Question 1 of 3